BarikLab-IISc/Scratcher/README.md

 <center> SCRATCHER </center>

 ## Problem Statement
-Nociefensive behavioural analysis of mice and calculating the duration of behaviours in a sample with a good accuracy.
+An independent end-to-end analysis suite for the automated identification, quanitifcation and high-throughput of nape directed scratching behaviour in rodent models of acute and chronic itch to decipher the neural basis of various scratching behaviours.

 ## What are we trying to do ?
 Our approach was to experiment with computer vision to figure out if a classification problem could be transformed to an object detection problem.